portSwigger-integrations/dastardly-circleci-orb/README.md

 ## Suggested Usage
   Dastardly produces a JUnit XML report of the scan on completion.
 This report will only include vulnerability details if vulnerabilities were found by the scanner.
-  If Dastardly finds any issue with a severity level of LOW, MEDIUM, or HIGH, it will fail a workflow build.
+  If Dastardly finds any issue with a severity level of `LOW`, `MEDIUM`, or `HIGH`, it will fail a workflow build.

+  When you run tests in CircleCI there are two ways to store your test results.
+You can either use [artifacts](https://circleci.com/docs/artifacts/) or the [`store_test_results`](https://circleci.com/docs/configuration-reference/#storetestresults) step.
+Documentation for collecting test data can be found [here](https://circleci.com/docs/collect-test-data/).

 ```
 usage: